cerebris/jsonapi-resources/README.md

 ```

 You can also create your own Value Formatter.
 Value Formatters must be named with the `format` name followed by
-`ValueFormatter`, i.e. `DateWithTimezoneValueFormatter` and derive from `JSONAPI::ValueFormatter`.
+`ValueFormatter`, i.e. `DateWithUTCTimezoneValueFormatter` and derive from `JSONAPI::ValueFormatter`.
 It is
 recommended that you create a directory for your formatters, called `formatters`.

 The `format` method is called by the `ResourceSerializer` as is serializing a resource.
-The format method takes the `raw_value` parameter. `raw_value` is the value as read from the model.
+The format method takes the
+`raw_value` parameter. `raw_value` is the value as read from the model.

 The `unformat` method is called when processing the request.
-Each incoming attribute (except `links`) are run through the `unformat` method.
-The `unformat` method takes a `value` parameter. `value` is the value as it comes in on the request.
+Each incoming attribute (except `links`) are run through
+the `unformat` method.
+The `unformat` method takes a `value`, which is the value as it comes in on the
+request.
 This allows you process the incoming value to alter its state before it is stored in the model.

 ###### Use a Different Default Value Formatter